 - The images must be in these format: JPG, JPEG, PNG, GIF, BMP, and TIFF.

-- In general, you should try to provide multiple angles, resolutions, and backgrounds in your training images.
+- In general, the training data should have images from multiple angles, resolutions, and backgrounds for variety.

 - Vision models generally cannot recognize patterns that humans cannot.
 So if a human cannot recognize a pattern by looking at the image for around half to one second, the model probably cannot be trained to do it either.